The Stepanov theorem for Q-valued functions: Q-valued functions

-We use induction on $Q$.
+\begin{theorem} If an approximate $X$-distribution $\symcal D$ for $M$ is complete then the $X$-distribution $\symcal D^Q$ for $\mval QM$ satisfying both \eqref{difdec} and \eqref{eqty} is complete too. \end{theorem} \begin{proof} We use induction on $Q$.
 If $Q=1$ then we can use assumption (RC) on $M$, thus we can assume that theorem \ref{steqv} holds for any $1\leq Q' < Q$ in order to prove it for $Q$.
 Let $\fun fC{\mval QM}$ be a Lipschitz function defined on a closed subset $C$ of $X$ and let $x\in C$.

-If $x\notin\Lambda$ then by corollary \ref{sep} we have $\rstr fV=\xxpar g+\xxpar h$ with $x\in A_g\cap A_h=V$ for some open neighborhood $V$ of $x$, thus we can use induction on $g$ and $h$ to prove that $f$ is a.e. differentiable on $V$.
-Since $C$ is separable we can cover $C\setminus\Lambda$ by countably many of such $V$, thus we immediately get that $f$ is a.e. differentiable on $C\setminus\Lambda$.
+If $x\notin\Lambda$ then by corollary \ref{sep} we have $\rstr fV=\xxpar g+\xxpar h$ with $x\in A_g\cap A_h=V$ for some open neighborhood $V$ of $x$, thus we can use induction on $g$ and $h$ to prove that $f$ is a.e.\ differentiable on $V$.
+Since $C$ is separable we can cover $C\setminus\Lambda$ by countably many of such $V$, thus we immediately get that $f$ is a.e.\ differentiable on $C\setminus\Lambda$.

-On $\Lambda$ we have instead $f(x)=Q\xxpar{f_a(x)}$ with $\fun{f_a}{\Lambda}{M}$ Lipschitz, therefore by induction hypothesis $f_a$ is a.e. approximately $\symcal D$-dif\-fe\-ren\-ti\-a\-ble on $A^\mu_{f_a}$.
+On $\Lambda$ we have instead $f(x)=Q\xxpar{f_a(x)}$ with $\fun{f_a}{\Lambda}{M}$ Lipschitz, therefore by induction hypothesis $f_a$ is a.e.\ approximately $\symcal D$-dif\-fe\-ren\-ti\-a\-ble on $A^\mu_{f_a}$.
 If $L\subseteq A^\mu_{f_a}$ is the set of points on which $f_a$ is approximately $\symcal D$-differentiable with differential $[F]\in \symcal D_{x, f_a(x)}$ then we can assume that $L\subseteq\densun\Lambda\cap A_f^\mu$.
 In this way $F$ is approximately $\symcal D^Q$-differentiable on every point of $L$ because